alchemist314/phpMWSLP/README.md

 AppleWebKit/537.36 (KHTML, like Gecko) Chrome/114.0.0.0 YaBrowser/23.7.5.95.00 SA/3 Mobile Safari/53
 7.36"  "192.168.1.2"
 ```
-For collection more information like display resolutions and referal links you should put code below to your site root directory:
+For collection more information like display resolutions and referal links you should put code below to pages on your site:

 ```
 <script type="text/javascript">